Tribes of Jharkhand: Baha Parab

 Baha parab is the spring festival of Ho, Munda and Santal people.
 Baha means flower in Munda languages.

 People worship Marang buru in jaherthan or sacred grove.

 Sohrai

 Sohrai is the harvest festival of Santal people residing in India, Bangladesh and Nepal.
 Sohrai also known as Khuntaw means tie in Santali language.
 Sohrai is celebrated for five days, where the first day is called Um Maha, second day Dakay Maha or Bonga Maha, third day Khuntaw Maha, fourth day Jale Maha and fifth day Sendra Maha.
 The celebration if practiced in the month of November.
 Second and third day are mostly known for entertainment through group dance and music can be seen in all Santal tribes village.
 Sendra Maha is dedicated for hunting in the jungles.

-People worship Marang buru in jaherthan or sacred grove before the beging of the Sohrai celebration.
+People worship Marang buru in jaherthan or sacred grove before the beginning of the Sohrai celebration.
 The second day is reserved for each Santal individual worshiping Marang Buru in their home as Garh Bonga means Home Deity.